njchoma/physics_gnn/README.md

 - `test` for testing
 - `plot` for ploting the statistics aquired during training (loss, average and standard deviation for each class, ...)
 - `description` for printing the model's description
-- `setdefault` not implemented yet
+- `setdefault` not implemented yet, will edit the `config/local.txt` file.

 ##### Cuda
 Add argument `--cuda` to train or test on GPU, CPU will be used otherwise.